-A connection is a link between a Gainsight NXT tenant and a Salesforce org.
+A connection is a link between a Gainsight and a Salesforce org.
 You can create a connection either to your Salesforce Production org or Sandbox org.
-Salesforce Connector also allows you to create a connection to Salesforce org which is configured to a custom domain.
-After you establish a connection to your Salesforce org, you can authorize the connection and start syncing data from Salesforce to Gainsight NXT.
+Salesforce Connector also allows you to create a connection to a Salesforce org which is configured to a custom domain.
+After you establish a connection to your Salesforce org, you can authorize the connection and start syncing data from Salesforce to Gainsight.

 IMPORTANT: You can create only a single connection in Salesforce Connector.
 A connection can be associated to only a single Salesforce org.
 If your data resides in multiple Salesforce orgs, you must first delete an existing connection (after you sync the data) and then create a new connection.

-This section describes the procedural steps involved in creating a connection between a Salesforce org and Gainsight NXT.
+This section describes the procedural steps involved in creating a connection between a Salesforce org and Gainsight.

 To create a connection: